-We all know what a big fan I am of romance novels (I still can’t believe I wrote that…).
-Indulge me for a moment: I used to read nothing and I mean nothing but mysteries.
+We all know what a big fan I am of romance novels.
+I used to read nothing and I mean nothing but mysteries.
 James Patterson and Patricia Cornwell are among my most favorite authors.
 When I was in a book club, my friends repeatedly gave me lectures on reading books outside my norm.
 I once read a Nora Roberts trilogy, and while good, it was the one exception–not the norm.
-But here I sit today, writing about how much I love romance novels.
-Who am I?
-(Ok, THAT is a post for another day.)
+Yet here I sit today, writing about how much I love romance novels.

 Anyway, I enjoy readying quite a few self-published authors, one of whom is Kristen Ashley.
 I can’t remember how many series and books of hers I’ve read, we’ll suffice to say–a lot.
 I intentionally waited on writing this review because I didn’t want it to be too tainted by the one I wrote a few weeks ago about her latest book, Own the Wind.
 For that book, she had a publisher and all the ‘perks’ that come with it, including professional editing.
 For Rock Chick, she did not.
 Big difference.

 Rock Chick was a good story.
 It’s the first in, I believe, 7 books that Ashley has written in this series so far.
 It is somewhat reminiscent of Janet Evanovich’s Stephanie Plum series.
 A series I loved for the first 13 or 14 books until it became clear that the characters would never move on, the story lines would always be the same, and the reader could essentially write the next book themselves.
 (Leaving that series still breaks my heart.)